Crul/Rogueskiv/README.md

 ## Linux, iOS amd 32 bits version

-Although in theory the code is cross-platform, I have only been able to make it work on Windows.
-I tried it on Ubuntu (see dev / ubuntu branch) and, although it runs, the graphics are rendered incorrectly and closes when trying to play a sound.
+Although in theory the code is cross-platform, I have been able to make it work only on Windows.
+I tried it on Ubuntu (see dev/ubuntu branch) and, although it runs, the graphics are rendered incorrectly and it closes when trying to play a sound.
 As for iOS, I don't have an environment to test with.

 The 32 bits version is on the technical debt list.